Document Actions

 Students are considered for admission to the nursing program in the spring semester of their freshman year after completing prerequisite course work and submitting an application to the School of Nursing.
 Only those admitted to the School of Nursing are allowed to declare nursing as their major.

-• Have a cumulative GPA of 3.2 or higher (computed using all undergraduate courses from all schools) by the end of the fall semester preceding the nursing application.
+- Have a cumulative GPA of 3.2 or higher (in all undergraduate courses from all schools) by the end of the fall semester preceding the nursing application.

-• Prerequisite courses (or higher equivalent) must have been taken for credit with a minimum grade of 'B' in the science and math courses.
-Prerequisite courses offered by Hunter College are shown in parentheses; see Hunter College Undergraduate Catalog for course descriptions.
+- Prerequisite courses must have been taken for credit with a minimum grade of 'B' in the science and math courses.
+Prerequisite courses offered by Hunter College are shown in parentheses; see Undergraduate Catalog for course descriptions.

-• Prerequisite courses taken at other institutions must be evaluated and transferred to your Hunter transcript with the appropriate Hunter course equivalencies prior to applying to the nursing program.
-Generally, only math and science courses designed for math and science majors, or pre-medical/pre-health majors, are accepted as equivalencies.
+- Prerequisite courses taken at other institutions must be evaluated and transferred to your Hunter transcript with the appropriate Hunter course equivalencies prior to applying to the nursing program.
+Generally, only math and science courses designed for math, science, or pre-medical/pre-health majors are accepted as equivalencies.

 U.S. Citizenship or Residency Status